 checksum=falseoption to the

 CREATE TABLE statement allows you to set storage options, including checksums, for individual partition files.

-Greenplum Database stores data in multiple segment instances, each of which is a Greenplum Database PostgreSQL instance.
+Greenplum Database stores data in multiple segments, each of which is a Greenplum Database Postgres instance.
 The data for each table is spread between the segments based on the distribution policy that is defined for the table in the DDL at the time the table is created.
-When segment mirroring is enabled, for each segment instance there is a primary and mirror pair.
-The mirror segment is kept up to date with the primary segment using Write-Ahead Logging (WAL)-based streaming replication.
-See Overview of Segment Mirroring.
+When segment mirroring is enabled, for each segment there is a primary and mirror pair.
+The primary and mirror perform the same IO operations and store copies of the same data.